jawj/IKEv2-setup/README.md

 ## What?

-A Bash script that takes Ubuntu Server 22.04, 20.04 or 18.04 LTS from clean install to production-ready IKEv2 VPN with strongSwan.
+A Bash script that takes Ubuntu Server LTS versions 18.04 - 24.04 from clean install to fully-configured IKEv2 VPN using strongSwan.
 Comments and pull requests welcome.
-It may still work on older Ubuntu versions back to 16.10 if you remove the version check, but these are not tested.

 ### VPN server

-* The VPN server identifies itself with a _Let's Encrypt_ certificate, so there's no need for clients to install private certificates — they can simply authenticate with username and strong password (EAP-MSCHAPv2).
+* The VPN server identifies itself with a _Let's Encrypt_ certificate, so there's no need for clients to install private certificates — they can simply authenticate with a username and strong password (EAP-MSCHAPv2).

 * The preferred cipher set is the US [Commercial National Security Algorithm Suite (CNSA)](https://docs.strongswan.org/docs/5.9/config/IKEv2CipherSuites.html#_commercial_national_security_algorithm_suite): `aes256gcm16-prfsha384-ecp384`.
 However, due to an apparent bug in recent versions of macOS, `aes256gcm16-prfsha256-ecp256` is also accepted.